 GRALLOC_USAGE_PROTECTED) on surfaces created in a protected

 context (verified by ACodec).

 Secure texture video playback sets the foundation for strong DRM implementation in the OpenGL ES environment.
-Without a strong DRM implementation such as Widevine Level 1, many content providers would not allow rendering of their high-value content in the OpenGL ES environment, preventing important VR use cases such as watching DRM protected content in VR.
+Without a strong DRM implementation, such as Widevine Level 1, many content providers don't allow rendering of their high-value content in the OpenGL ES environment, preventing important VR use cases such as watching DRM-protected content in VR.

-support is up to the vendor.
-Device implementers must implement the
+support is up to OEMs.
+Device implementers must implement